bitsycore/KTC/README.md

 # Kotlin.toC()

 A transpiler that converts a subset of Kotlin to portable C11.
-Stack-first allocation, no garbage collector, no runtime dependencies beyond the C standard library.
+Stack-first allocation, pass by value, no garbage collector, no runtime dependencies beyond the C standard library.

 ---